Your Company is Losing Money to

 I offer two levels of this structured diagnostic, both evaluating these five domains where workplace design unintentionally taxes neurotypes and cognitive profiles.

-Organizations can begin with a Systems Snapshot, which identifies where friction is occurring and outlines high-leverage shifts to begin correcting it.
+Organizations can begin with a Friction Assessment Lite, which identifies where friction is occurring and outlines high-leverage shifts to begin correcting it.

-For teams committed to deeper redesign, the Full Diagnostic expands the data set, introduces role-level analysis, and maps implementation priorities with greater precision.
+For teams committed to deeper redesign, the Full Friction Assessment Diagnostic expands the data set, introduces role-level analysis, and maps implementation priorities with greater precision.
 Each domain is scored and weighted to reveal where structural drag is occurring and where redesign will generate measurable return.

 This is not a culture survey or a compliance audit.
 It is a performance architecture diagnostic grounded in neuroinclusion.
 And because it focuses on systems rather than individual accommodation, it produces results without requiring disclosure or building resentment around special treatment.